qxcv/comp2560/README.md

 Contents of this repository:

-- `dcnn/` houses code related to body part detection in single frames.
+- At the moment, `project/` houses code related to body part detection in single frames.
 This is implemented using the [Caffe](http://caffe.berkeleyvision.org/) deep learning framework, and follows the approach of Chen & Yuille in [Articulated Pose Estimation by a Graphical Model with Image Dependent Pairwise Relations](http://www.stat.ucla.edu/~xianjie.chen/projects/pose_estimation/pose_estimation.html).

   My understanding of Chen & Yuille's reference implementation is that it uses a